phseidl/jku-ml-seminar/drug-discovery/data/papers/README.md

 - Stefan Hangler [COATI: multi-modal contrastive pre-training for representing and traversing chemical space](https://chemrxiv.org/engage/chemrxiv/article-details/64e8137fdd1a73847f73f7aa)

 ## Papers

+[Submitted on 19 Oct 2023]
+MolCA: Molecular Graph-Language Modeling with Cross-Modal Projector and Uni-Modal Adapter Zhiyuan Liu, Sihang Li, Yanchen Luo, Hao Fei, Yixin Cao, Kenji Kawaguchi, Xiang Wang, Tat-Seng Chua Language Models (LMs) have demonstrated impressive molecule understanding ability on various 1D text-related tasks.
+However, they inherently lack 2D graph perception - a critical ability of human professionals in comprehending molecules' topological structures.
+To bridge this gap, we propose MolCA: Molecular Graph-Language Modeling with Cross-Modal Projector and Uni-Modal Adapter.
+MolCA enables an LM (e.g., Galactica) to understand both text- and graph-based molecular contents via the cross-modal projector.
+Specifically, the cross-modal projector is implemented as a Q-Former to connect a graph encoder's representation space and an LM's text space.
+Further, MolCA employs a uni-modal adapter (i.e., LoRA) for the LM's efficient adaptation to downstream tasks.
+Unlike previous studies that couple an LM with a graph encoder via cross-modal contrastive learning, MolCA retains the LM's ability of open-ended text generation and augments it with 2D graph information.
+To showcase its effectiveness, we extensively benchmark MolCA on tasks of molecule captioning, IUPAC name prediction, and molecule-text retrieval, on which MolCA significantly outperforms the baselines.
+Our codes and checkpoints can be found at this https URL. https://github.com/acharkq/MolCA

 [Submitted on 28 Sep 2023]
 Language models in molecular discovery
 Nikita Janakarajan, Tim Erdmann, Sarath Swaminathan, Teodoro Laino, Jannis Born